 The generation of each turbine is constrained by the turbine capacity g_i^{max} as well as the minimum generation level g_i^{min} .
-In our case the minimum generation is assumed to be zero.
+In our case the minimum generation is assumed to be zero; i.e. we do not assume any residual water restrictions, neither by minimum generation nor by spilling requirements.